uniformdev/uniformconf-context-contentful/README.md

 # Uniform Context Contentful starter kit

 This is Starter kit with a [Next.js](https://nextjs.org/) app enabled with [Uniform Context](https://docs.uniform.app/context/) and [Contenful](https://www.contentful.com/).
-This starter requires the [Uniform Context app](https://www.contentful.com/marketplace/app/uniform-optimize-for-contentful/) to be installed in your Contentful space..
+This starter requires the [Uniform Context app](https://www.contentful.com/marketplace/app/uniform-optimize-for-contentful/) to be installed in your Contentful space.

 ## Getting Started